 By Daniel Barnes

-Where in the wide world of fucks did this crazy thing come from?
+From where in the wide world of fucks did this crazy thing come?

-The central construct sounds like a Sundance nightmare – two estranged brothers, one a “freelance web designer”/total fuckup (Josh Lucas), the other a seemingly contented office worker on the brink of an unwanted engagement (Stephen Plunkett), stuck together in a Brooklyn apartment to hash out their daddy issues – but The Mend is one of the freshest and most invigorating films of the year.
+The central construct sounds like a Sundance nightmare.
+Two estranged brothers, one a “freelance web designer” fuckup (Josh Lucas), the other a seemingly contented office worker on the brink of an unwanted engagement (Stephen Plunkett), stuck together in a Brooklyn apartment to hash out their daddy issues.
+However, The Mend emerges as one of the freshest and most exhilarating films of the year.

-Lucas is good for the what the film needs, believably grimy and thoughtless and grossly charming, but Plunkett is the real breakout star here.
-A little-known actor with a smattering of TV credits and a great screen face (he looks like Jack Black sat on Michael Shannon), Plunkett runs the gamut from pathos to deadpan comedy to bathroom door-stabbing ferocity, whether clutching his cellphone like a lifeline or drunkenly screwing with a production assistant (“He’s very hurt,” comes the crackling plea from a stolen walkie-talkie).
+Lucas works for what the film needs, coming across as believably grimy and thoughtless and grossly charming.
+However, Plunkett is the real breakout star here.
+A little-known actor with a smattering of TV credits, Plunkett runs the gamut from pathos to deadpan comedy to bathroom door-stabbing ferocity, whether clutching his cellphone like a lifeline or drunkenly screwing with a production assistant.

-Plunkett’s ability to play a variety of contradictory emotional states is essential for a film that wonders if love means letting go, or if it means holding on for dear life.
+Ultimately, Plunkett’s ability to play a variety of contradictory emotional states becomes essential for a film that wonders if love means letting go, or if it means holding on for dear life.